 Congratulations to all the students for the fine job they did!Kak Jarvis 3rd and 4th grade teacher

-There are lots more photos for FSM families to view on my classroom pages on the FSM website.
+There are lots more photos for FSMN families to view on my classroom pages on the FSMN website.